 - A detailed description of the activities and/or products of the employing Singapore company

-Most EP applications are processed within a month.
+Most EP applications are processed within 3-5 weeks.
 However, EP applications for professionals in specialised industries such as financial services, medical services, law, media and sports may take a longer time to process, as additional permissions are required from the Singapore regulatory associations governing these professions to grant EPs.
 New EPs are granted for up to 2 years and are renewable.
 Click here for more information about the Employment Pass.

 Apply for an EP if you: